BorisGerretzen/WeerLive.Net/README.md

 ﻿# WeerLive.Net

-WeerLive.Net is a library for the Dutch weather service [WeerLive](https://weerlive.nl/delen.php).
+WeerLive.Net is a library for the Dutch weather service [WeerLive](https://weerlive.nl/delen.php), the data comes directly from the 10-minutes network.
 This library provides the following features:

 - Get the live weather for a location